frdel/agent-zero/prompts/default/agent.system.main.tips.md

 - Communication is the key to succesfull solution.
 - NEVER delegate your whole task, only parts of it.

+## Instruments
+- Instruments are programs you can utilize to solve tasks
+- Instrument descriptions are injected into the prompt and can be executed with code_execution_tool

 ## Tips and tricks
 - Focus on python/nodejs/linux libraries when searching for solutions.
 You can use them with your tools and make solutions easy.
 - Sometimes you don't need tools, some things can be determined.